KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.6.2 & 1.6.6.3 - June 29, 2017

+- Wrapped the upload response with a new InvalidResponseException type which contains the message received from OneDrive when it is unable to parse it back to the expected type.

 1.6.6.1 - October 17, 2016

 - The last update introduced a bug when using the system default proxy with the system default credentials.
 Fixed it in this release.